Rethinking the Evaluation Protocol of Domain Generalization: Introduction

 Despite a quantity of interesting and instructive works in domain generalization, previously they do not have a common standard training and evaluation protocol.
 Aware of this problem, DomainBed \cite{gulrajani2020search} proposes a framework for the hyperparameter search and model selection of domain generalization.
 It also sets a standard for experimental details like the model backbone, data split, data augmentation, etc. This unifies the protocol of domain generalization for subsequent works to follow.
 Nevertheless, conflicts remain between the current standard protocol and the accurate and reliable evaluation of OOD generalization ability.
-Since domain generalization is depicted as the ability to learn a model from diverse training domains that can generalize to \textbf{unseen/unknown} test data \cite{Wang2021GeneralizingTU, zhou2021domain}, our key concept is as follows:
+Since domain generalization is depicted as the ability to learn a model from diverse training domains that can generalize to \textbf{unseen/unknown} test data \cite{wang2022generalizing, zhou2022domain}, we should try to mitigate possible test data information leakage for a more precise evaluation of the OOD generalization ability.

-\textit{For a pure evaluation of OOD generalization ability, only training data can be used, and access to test data must be avoided to prevent any possible leakage of test data information. } In the current protocol, two key factors show the potential risk of test data information leakage.
-We make two recommendations towards fairer and more accurate evaluation.
+In the current protocol, two key factors show the potential risk of test data information leakage.
+We make two recommendations for fairer and more accurate evaluation.